 If your doctor tells you that you have a rotator cuff injury, it could be any of the four muscles.
 A good sports medicine doctor can tell you specifically which muscle, but if you just have the vague diagnosis of rotator cuff injury, you can do all of the following exercises.

-Note that it's a good idea to get your doctor's OK before doing the following exercises or any other rotator cuff exercises.
+Note that it's a good idea to get your doctor's OK before doing the following or any other rotator cuff exercises.